fyziktom/VirtualEconomyFramework/README.md

 This application needs few steps of installation to run with all features.

 If you do not want to use Database or QT wallet just skip these steps.
 In appsetings.json you can disable working with Db and QT.
+You can run app without Db but with QT support and oposite too.
+Without QT app cannot sign transactions now!

 1. Database - Optional
 -	Download build of PostgreSQL for your platform: https://www.postgresql.org/download/